maxmind/libmaxminddb/doc/libmaxminddb.md

 MMDB_close(&mmdb);
 ```

+`filename` must be encoded as UTF-8 on Windows.

 The `MMDB_s` structure you pass in can be on the stack or allocated from the
 heap.
 However, if the open is successful it will contain heap-allocated data,
 so you need to close it with `MMDB_close()`.
 If the status returned is not